moby/moby/docs/userguide/networking/get-started-overlay.md

 An overlay network requires a key-value store.
 The key-value stores information about the network state which includes discovery, networks, endpoints, ip-addresses, and more.
-Docker supports Consul, Etcd, and Zookeeper (Distributed store) key-value stores.
+Docker supports Consul, Etcd, and ZooKeeper (Distributed store) key-value stores.
 This example uses Consul.

 1. Log into a system prepared with the prerequisite Docker Engine, Docker Machine, and VirtualBox software.

 2. Provision a VirtualBox machine called `mh-keystore`.

-				$ docker-machine create -d VirtualBox mh-keystore
+				$ docker-machine create -d virtualbox mh-keystore

 	When you provision a new machine, the process adds Docker Engine to the host.
 This means rather than installing Consul manually, you can create an